mklymslt/intunemapscore/README.md

 Worker :

-1. creates/updates a map of Cloudflare [DeviceID : Intune deviceid] stored in KV/D1
+1. creates/updates a map of Cloudflare [DeviceID : Intune deviceid] stored in KV
 2. requests compliance.State from Graph API for a deviceid
 3. converts compliance.State to s2s_score
-4. creates/updates a map of Cloudflare [DeviceID : s2s_score] stored in KV/D1
+4. creates/updates a map of Cloudflare [DeviceID : s2s_score] stored in KV

 The Device UUID check does not have to pass or be applied to a traffic policy